eligrey/speculative-request-control/README.md

 Speculative requests are disabled for a document whenever `Request-Speculation: Off` is specified in a request's HTTP response headers.

+### `request-speculation` attribute on document element

+If there is a root document element with a `request-speculation` attribute and the attribute has a value that case-insensitively equals `on` or `off`, then speculative requests are enabled or disabled on that document.

 ### `document.requestSpeculation` accessor

 `document.requestSpeculation` reflects the document's current request speculation setting as a boolean value.
 This can be set to `true` or `false` to enable or disable speculative requests for that document.